Forster & Taree Area

 Nestled on the banks of the Manning River, the historic town of Taree is an ideal place to enjoy cruising, boating and fishing, as well as scenic drives to hinterland rainforests and national parks.
 Surrounded by rich farmland, Taree is a hub for local produce showcased on the menus of buzzing cafes and restaurants.
 You can also enjoy wine tasting at boutique valley wineries.
 Check out the events calendar for festivals, farmers markets and special events.

 Hit the road

 With its scenic variety, the Barrington Coast is ideal for roadtripping, exploring from the beach at Old Bar near Crowdy Bay National Park to Wingham’s historic town centre.
 In the verdant Manning Valley, marvel at Ellenborough Falls, one of the longest single-drop waterfalls in the Southern Hemisphere; or hike through subtropical rainforests in Coorabakh National Park, taking in uninterrupted views over volcanic formations at Big Nellie Lookout.

 Getting there & where to stay

-The Forster and Taree region is around 3hr 45min drive north of Sydney and two hours from Newcastle.
-You can take the train from Sydney to Taree Station and the journey takes around 5hr 30min.
+The Forster and Taree region is around 3hr 45min drive north of Sydney or two hours from Newcastle.
+You can also take a train from Sydney to Taree, with the journey taking around 5.5 hours.
 There are coach services to both towns.
 Fly Pelican currently operates direct flights between Sydney and Taree twice a week.

-Accommodation options in the region range from seaside resorts and rural retreats to waterside holiday parks and camping in national parks.
-Near Forster you will find campgrounds in Myall Lake National Park, and near Taree the Coopernook State Forest has a peaceful camping and picnic area surrounded by tall gum trees.
+Accommodation options in the region range from seaside resorts and rural retreats, to waterside holiday parks and camping in national parks.
+Near Forster you will find campgrounds in Myall Lakes National Park, and near Taree, the Coopernook State Forest has peaceful tent and van sites surrounded by tall gum trees.
 Houseboats are another great option in this watery wonderland.